ariary/cfuzz/README.md

 Consequently, `cfuzz` can be seen either as an alternative of these tools for simple use case or an extension cause it handles a huge range of use case

 *Idea origin: when bruteforcing ipmi service to enumerate users.
-3 options: use `msfconsole`, write module to `hydra`, manually or programmaticaly parse `ipmitool` tool output*
+3 options: use `msfconsole`, write module for `hydra`, manually or programmaticaly parse `ipmitool` tool output*

 ## Usage